Security-Onion-Solutions/securityonion-docs/wireshark.rst

 File Extraction
 ---------------

 Suppose you are looking at an interesting HTTP file download in :ref:`PCAP` and want to extract the file.
 Click the PCAP download button and then open the pcap file with Wireshark.
-To extract files from HTTP traffic:

-- Click File - Export Objects - HTTP.
-- Select the file(s) to save.
-- Specify where to save them.
+To extract files from HTTP traffic, click File - Export Objects - HTTP.
+Then select the file(s) to save and specify where to save them.
-- Review the extracted file(s).

 More Information
 ----------------